fachiappetta/heat-hack-2022/README.md

 [Work with Rasters](https://kodu.ut.ee/~kmoch/geopython2020/L5/raster.html)

 ## Acknowledgement
-This HeatHack 2022 Data Science Collabathon is a part of the NC Scifest led by Data-Driven Lab and the North CarolinaMuseum of Life and Science.
+This HeatHack 2022 Data Science Collabathon is a part of the NC Scifest led by Data-Driven Lab and the North Carolina Museum of Life and Science.
 Special thanks to our event partners: Town of Chapel Hill, Morehead Planetarium and Science Center.